ohsu-comp-bio/UniVI/README.md

 * kNN label transfer accuracy
 * UMAPs colored by cell type and modality
 * Cross-modal reconstruction summaries
-* We're continuously implementing new evaluation metrics and tools to use, so this list is not exhaustive
+* We're continuously implementing new evaluation metrics and tools, so this list is not exhaustive.

 For more detailed, notebook-style workflows (e.g. TEA-seq tri-modal integration, Multiome RNA+ATAC, or non-paired matching), see the examples under `notebooks/` and `tutorials/`.